dotnet-presentations/blazor-workshop/docs/01-components-and-layout.md

 The **BlazingPizza.Server** project should be set as the startup project.

-Run the app by hitting `Ctrl-F5`.
-Currently the app only contains a simple home page.
+When you run the app, you'll see that it currently only contains a simple home page.

 ![image](https://user-images.githubusercontent.com/1874516/51783774-afcb7880-20f3-11e9-9c22-2f330380ff1e.png)